 Each project follows its own unique value flow described in the synchronization plan.
 However, the synchronization plan does not stipulate what work to be done, only what sub-results are to be achieved and how these relate to each other.
 Each sub-result in the synchronization plan is planned with several smaller activities in an activity plan.

 Step 1.
 Daily project pulse meetings

-The project pulse meetings follow the steps below.
-Decisions that are made during project pulse meetings are documented in the decision log by the project manager.
+The project pulse meetings follow the four basic steps below.
+Decisions that are made during the meetings are documented in the decision log by the project manager.

 Show progress.
 The project members move post-it notes with completed activities from “In progress” to “Done”.
 The participants also shortly explain what they have done so that the whole project team understands what has been completed and how that influences how other activities must be resolved.

 Act on problems.
 Identify any obstacles and other unexpected difficulties.
 Write them on post-it notes and put them in “Inbox”.
 In order to avoid waste, these obstacles must be addressed as soon as possible.
 They will otherwise obstruct the progress, forcing the project into a situation where sub-results must be redone, which will cause delays.
 Add activities in the Activity plan to deal with the problems.

 Prioritize new activities.
 Add new activities from the activity plans written on post-it notes to “To Do”.

 Decide what to do next.
 The team’s members select what activities they will do next.
 It is important to allow everyone to clearly explain what work they intend to do.
 Some team members have ongoing activities with post-it notes already placed under “In Progress”.
 Others will pick new activities from “To Do” and put them under “In Progress”.